Kentucky Mountain Bible College: 1993-Present

 Several facilities including the Davis Memorial Building, which serves as a library, the renovation of the basement in Brengle Hall, the addition of the Coffeehouse underneath Swauger, and the new Helen Matthews Luce Chapel.
-The current President, Dr. Robert D. Pocai, Ed.D., became president in 2022.
+The current president, Robert D. Pocai, became president in 2022.

 In 2003, the college objected to a phone number it had been assigned with the prefix 666, which is associated in Christian tradition with Satan.
 The local phone company changed the prefix to another newly available exchange.

 The college was granted an exception to Title IX in 2017 which allows it to legally discriminate against LGBT students for religious reasons.
 All faculty and staff must yearly affirm that they will avoid the homosexual lifestyle.

 Academics

-KMBC offers two degrees: an associate degree in Biblical Studies and a bachelor's degree in Religion.
+KMBC offers three degrees: an associate degree in Biblical Studies, a bachelor's degree in Religion, and a Masters of Ministry.

 Campus

 The campus of Kentucky Mountain Bible College is located on a hilltop off of Kentucky route 541 in Vancleve, KY.
 There have been numerous additions in recent years, the most recent of which is the Helen Matthews Luce Chapel & Fine Arts Building.